President's Adoption of Plan

 Policy Group Members:

-- Provost & Vice President for Academic Affairs
+- Provost and Executive Vice President for Academic Affairs

 - Vice President for Student Affairs